| Prev | --- January --- | Next | ||||||

 A bigger screen is welcome of course but I hope they keep a smaller screen as well.
 A 7" screen is to small for real work but it fits in an oversized coat-pocket and an average camera-bag thing.
 With an 8+ inch screen it's more usable but also to big to 'just throw it in'.

 I just hope it doesn't follow the notebook evolution trail with ever bigger screens.
 The most common notebooks these days have 17" wide-screens.
 The wide-screen aspect makes them unsuitable as desktop replacements, the only advantage of the widescreen I see is for playing movies.
-While working on normal documents of sources extra height is more usefull than extra width.
+While working on normal documents of sources extra height is more useful than extra width.
 Even "wide" websites tend to use the width to place add banners to the sides of the articles.
 The extra size is also making them unsuited for on-the-move usage.
 17" is about the largest that will fit on a normal plain or train chair-table, forget popping out the DVD if your neighbour on that side is using his table.

 ( http://www.reghardware.co.uk/2008/01/02/asus_preps_2nd_eee_pc/ )